 The three fundamental categories of data needed to construct these power flow cases are expected generation, load, and system topology.
 TSPs are responsible for ensuring that load information and topology information are provided for these cases, except for the high wind, low load case, for which the load information is provided by ERCOT Staff.
 Generation information is added by ERCOT staff based on information provided to ERCOT by Resource Entities via the Resource Asset Registration Form.
 In general, the SSWG cases are developed with all potential resources (including mothballed resources), allowing maximum flexibility to transmission planners to include or not include these units as appropriate for each study.

 Each TSP provides load information according to anticipated load conditions as defined in the particular power flow case being constructed.
 The TSP provides loads so that planners can meet their obligation to plan adequate transmission infrastructure in accordance with the performance requirements of the ERCOT Planning Guides and the NERC Reliability Standards.
 Consistent with this approach each TSP provides load data relevant to the peak load conditions for the transmission facilities they own.
-The approach can lead to a condition in which the total load in the case is higher than a corresponding ERCOT-wide coincident load forecast.
+The approach leads to a condition in which the total load in the case is higher than a corresponding ERCOT-wide coincident load forecast.
 That is, the ERCOT system serves a broad area in which one portion of the system will often be under peak load conditions while other portions are not.
 Therefore, the sum of each TSP’s individual load will be higher than the ERCOT-wide coincident load.

-In many instances, the total load in future year planning cases is greater than the total generation available for dispatch.
+In most instances, the total load in future year SSWG planning cases is greater than the total generation available for dispatch.
 The factors that contribute to this circumstance include:

-the use of non-coincident loads that exceed system-wide coincident peak forecasts, as discussed above;
+the use of non-coincident load forecasts that exceed system-wide coincident peak forecasts, as discussed above;

-an increased amount of variable generation on the system, which is typically derated to reflect expected generation output at the time of peak conditions;
+an increased amount of variable generation on the system, which is typically derated to reflect expected generation output at the time of peak conditions;[Discuss]

 Planning Guide requirements that only allow a planned resource to be included in the models if the resource has a signed interconnection agreement, air permits (if needed), adequate cooling water, and full collateral for any necessary transmission improvements; and

-reductions in the development time for planned generation, which then reduces the number of planned resources that meet the requirements for inclusion in the models.
+reductions in the development time for planned generation, which then reduces the number of planned resources that meet the requirements for inclusion in the models.[Discuss]

 In order for the planning models to solve, the amount of generation dispatched by resources must be equal to the sum of all the loads plus transmission losses.
 Because one primary purpose of the SSWG base cases is to communicate bus-level load expectations, it would not be appropriate to reduce loads to achieve a balance with available resources.
 As a result, SSWG base case developers use “extraordinary dispatch methods” for generation resources to balance load and generation.
 These methods include dispatching mothballed resources and increasing the dispatch of variable generation resources.